Therapeutic exercises after removal of the uterus and ovaries. Kegel exercises after hysterectomy

 Recovery after hysterectomy

-Hysterectomy or removal of the uterus is one of the most common gynecological procedures.
+Hysterectomy, or removal of the uterus, is one of the most common gynecological procedures.
 Despite the fact that most specialists try to resort to this method of treatment only in extreme cases, the operation is quite common, especially among women 40-50 years old.

-The main indications for surgery to remove the uterus are:
+The main indications for hysterectomy surgery are:

 • malignant tumors;